Updated August 8, 2016.

-With the Olympics kicking off this Friday, we’ve found ourselves more motivated to exercise than ever.
+With the Olympics going on, we’ve found ourselves more motivated to exercise than ever.
 Admit it: Who among us hasn’t daydreamed about competing in the 100-meter sprint with thousands of fans cheering us on?

 How to Perform the Workout

 Perform the following exercises for one minute each with no rest between each exercise.
 Repeat circuit depending on fitness level.

 3—Prone rows (get in plank position and alternate pulling dumbbells toward your chest without moving the rest of your body)